5 Ways of Finding My Old 401(k)s, Including Using SSN

 If you’ve ever left a job and wondered “Where is my 401(k)?”, you’re not alone.
-Transferring 401(k)’s is complicated.
+Locating 401(k)’s is complicated.
 Thus, billions of dollars are left behind each year.
 Beagle can help track down your money.

 Contributing to an employer-sponsored 401(k) plan is a great way to build wealth for retirement; especially if you’re receiving a match from your company.
 The problem is they are tied to an individual employer.
 We forget about them, leave that company, and one day we realize “Oh yeah!
 Where is my 401(k)?”